What are orphan pages?

 - Do they rank?

-Good ways to deal with orphan pages are thinking about adding a “Disallow” rule in your robots.txt, use the Meta-Robots tag, setting up a 301 redirect or simply adding a link to your orphans.
-You can learn how to manage those rules and take action thanks to OnCrawl combined analysis.
+A good way to deal with orphan pages is to think about adding a “Disallow” rule in your robots.txt, use the Meta-Robots tag, setting up a 301 redirect or simply adding a link to your orphans.
+You can learn how to manage those rules and take action thanks to OnCrawl SEO Impact.

 - Determine the best way to deal with orphans

-- Take advantage of content from your orphan pages by analysing crawl frequency
+- Take advantage of content from your orphan pages by analyzing crawl frequency

-- Save on your crawl budget and get better rankings
+- Save on your crawl budget and earn better rankings